Avika123457654/AI_SECURITY_PROJECT/README.md

 📌 Short Description

-MI_GUARD is a simple system that protects an AI agents from harmful user inputs and malicious attacks.
+MI_GUARD is a simple system that protects an AI agents from prompt injection , harmful user inputs and malicious attacks.
 It checks user input before it reaches the AI and blocks unsafe commands.